article · Certification difficulty & pass rates

 CompTIA does not give RoleMath a sourceable PenTest+ pass rate.
 Use PT0-003 facts, role evidence, AI context, and readiness checks.

 The honest CompTIA PenTest+ pass-rate answer is not a percentage.
 RoleMath does not have a sourceable official CompTIA candidate pass-rate percentage for PenTest+.
-The official source lane is also limited right now: local official seed rows support PenTest+ identity, PT0-003, review-only structure, objective-domain weights, cost, and eligibility context, but the live CompTIA page could not be fetched from this environment on 2026-07-05 because of an SSL/TLS error.
-That means the public page should be more careful, not more confident.
-PenTest+ can still be useful for people moving from security operations, network security, systems, or networking toward authorized offensive-security work, but the decision should be based on source-backed readiness evidence: exam code, domain weights, authorization discipline, lab evidence, employer language, and AI-aware verification habits.
+The official sources are current: we read the official CompTIA PenTest+ page successfully on 2026-07-21, which confirms PT0-003, the exam structure (maximum 90 questions, 165 minutes, mixed format), a passing score of 750 on a scale of 100-900, and the recommended background — and the reviewed official page publishes no candidate pass-rate percentage.
+That means the honest page reports verified exam facts, not a pass-rate guess.
+PenTest+ can still be useful for people moving from security operations, network security, systems, or networking toward authorized offensive-security work, but the decision should be based on source-backed readiness evidence: exam code, domain weights, authorization discipline, lab evidence, hiring language, and AI-aware verification habits.

 Key takeaways

-• RoleMath does not have an official CompTIA PenTest+ candidate pass-rate percentage, and the current official page could not be live-fetched from this environment on 2026-07-05.
+• RoleMath does not have an official CompTIA PenTest+ candidate pass-rate percentage; a live fetch of the official page succeeded on 2026-07-21, and the reviewed official page publishes no candidate pass rate.

-• The source-backed planning facts are PT0-003, maximum 90 questions, 165 minutes, mixed multiple-choice and performance-based format, 439 USD exam-fee context, and no prerequisite stated.
+• The source-backed planning facts are PT0-003, maximum 90 questions, 165 minutes, mixed multiple-choice and performance-based format, a passing score of 750 on a scale of 100-900, 439 USD exam-fee context, and no prerequisite stated.

-• CompTIA's recommended background in the current seed is 3 to 4 years in a penetration tester job role, with Network+ and Security+ or equivalent knowledge; treat that as readiness context, not a hard gate.
+• CompTIA's recommended background is 3 to 4 years in a penetration tester job role, with Network+ and Security+ or equivalent knowledge; treat that as readiness context, not a hard gate.

-• Employer-language samples can guide labs and vocabulary, but they are not representative demand, market share, salary, placement, or certification ROI evidence.
+• RoleMath's public posting pilot is a small, qualitative, non-representative sample; it can guide labs and vocabulary, but it is not representative demand, market share, salary, placement, or certification ROI evidence.

 • AI can help organize authorized-lab study and reporting, but AI usage data is descriptive workflow context and every technical recommendation still needs verification.